 - Center for Information Technology Services

 - Office of Philanthropy

 - Research and Development

 Goals of Safe Space Training

-To dispel myths & provide correct information about the LGBTQ community
+To dispel myths and provide correct information about the LGBTQ community.

 Whatever is said in this room should stay in this room.
 Please feel free to share your own experiences, insights, and feelings about the training with others, but do not share other participants’ comments without their consent.
 What’s said in here stays in here, but what’s learned in here leaves here.

 It is often difficult to participate in training when your peers are also involved.
 For this reason, we ask that information shared in this room not be used outside of the training.
 SAFE SPACE IS CONFIDENTIAL.

 Participate, do not dominate